mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

-Inside a :ref:`Campaign<campaigns overview>`, you can add or remove Contacts from Segments using the **Modify Contact’s Segment** action.
+Inside a :ref:`Campaign<campaigns overview>`, you can add or remove Contacts from Segments using the **Modify Contact's Segment** action.
 To add Contacts to a Segment, you must have already created the Segment and set it to **Public Segment = Yes**.

 1. In the Campaign builder, click the bottom connector.